-- Net Position Available for Plan Benefits at December 31, 2022 was \$6.0 billion, a decrease of \$1.3 billion or 17.5%, compared to \$7.3 billion at December 31, 2021.
-This decrease was primarily due to a significant decline in investment performance in 2022 compared to 2021.
-The average rate of return on Mutual Funds and Collective Investment Trust (CIT) Funds earnings was (17.8)% during 2022 compared to 17.6% during 2021, resulting in a 222.3% decrease in Net Investment Income (loss). - Employee Contributions increased 5.0% primarily due to higher average plan contributions per participant.
-Average contributions per participant were \$3,014 in 2021 compared to \$3,124 in 2022, which is a 3.6% increase.
-The Plan participants increased 1.4% from 67,933 as of December 31, 2021, to 68,867 as of December 31, 2022. - Transfers in From Other Plans decreased 31.8% primarily due to a decrease in the average amount of assets transferred by participants from other eligible plans. - Distributions to Participants increased 1.1% primarily due to an increase in the number of individuals who received distributions offset by the decrease in the average amount of distributions.
-In 2022, 10,413 individuals received a distribution compared to 9,670 in 2021.
-The average distribution was \$34,773 in 2022 compared to \$37,032 in 2021. - Administrative Expenses include advisory service fees paid by participants using the managed accounts service provided by Empower Assets Group, LLC, fees paid to Empower Retirement for the Plan and participant record keeping services, Department costs to administer the Plan, costs for audits, and other Plan expenses.
-Furthermore, certain investment options provide reimbursements of fees to participants, which are netted against the Administrative Expenses, as shown on the next page.
+- Net Position Available for Plan Benefits at December 31, 2023 was \$6.9 billion, an increase of \$888.0 million or 14.8%, compared to \$6.0 billion at December 31, 2022.
+This increase was primarily due to a significant improvement in investment performance in 2023 compared to 2022.
+The average rate of return on mutual funds and Collective Investment Trust (CIT) Funds earnings was 20.5% during 2023 compared to (17.8)% during 2022, resulting in a 190.2% increase in Net Investment Income (Loss). - Employee Contributions increased 3.0% due to higher average plan contributions per participant.
+Average contributions per participant were \$3,186 in 2023 compared to \$3,124 in 2022, which is a 2.0% increase.
+The Plan participants increased 1.0% from 68,867 as of December 31, 2022, to 69,546 as of December 31, 2023. - Transfers-in From Other Plans increased 58.5% due to an increase in the average amount of assets transferred by participants from other eligible plans, as well as an increase in the number of transfers. - Distributions to Participants increased 11.4% primarily due to an increase in the number of individuals who received distributions and the average amount of distributions.
+In 2023, 10,861 individuals received a distribution compared to 10,413 in 2022.
+The average distribution was \$37,137 in 2023 compared to \$34,773 in 2022. - Administrative Expenses include advisory service fees paid by participants using the managed accounts service provided by Empower Advisory Group, LLC; fees paid to Empower Retirement for the Plan and participant record keeping services; fees paid to the Department of Employee Trust Funds for administering the Plan; audit expenses; and other Plan expenses.
+Furthermore, certain investment options prior to 2023 provided reimbursements of fees to participants, which were netted against the Administrative Expenses.
+Starting in 2023, the Plan no longer offers investment options that provide such reimbursements.